Building CloudDB: A Self Hosted Database Platform for Kubernetes

 • Resume: bring a paused cluster back to life with a single click

-• Delete: cleanly remove a cluster with a confirmation dialog (no accidental deletions)
+• Delete: cleanly remove a cluster with a confirmation dialog to prevent accidental deletions

 PostgreSQL Major Version Upgrades